Phuurl/terraform-splunk/README.md

 - [Terraform](https://www.terraform.io/downloads.html)
 - Ansible (install through your package manager or pip)
 - A DigitalOcean account ([referral link for free credit](https://m.do.co/c/79ec1acd556c))
-- Python (tested on 3.7 and 2.7, but will likely work in pretty much all versions)
+- Python (tested on 3.7 and 2.7, but will likely work in all versions that Ansible supports)

 ## Usage